AndreasTraut/Machine-Learning-with-Python/README.md

 In this example I want to predict the **"Revenue"** based on the other information, which I have for each movie (e.g. every movie has a year, a scoring, a title ...).
 There are some "NaN"-values in the column "Revenue" and instead of filling them with an assumption (e.g. median-value) as I did in another Jupiter-Notebook (see [here](https://github.com/AndreasTraut/Machine-Learning-with-Python/blob/master/Movies%20Machine%20Learning%20-%20StratifiedSample.ipynb)), I wanted to predict these values.
 You might guess the conclusion already: predicting the revenue based on the available information as shown above (the columns) might not work.
 But essential to me is more to follow a well established standard-process of data-cleaning, data-preparing, model-training and error-calculation in this example in order to learn how to apply this process to better datasets, than the movies-dataset, later.

 Therefore, here is how I approached the problem step-by-step:

+#### Separate "NaN"-values

-- I separated the rows with "NaN"-values in column "Revenue"
+I separated the rows with "NaN"-values in column "Revenue"

 ![](./media/NaN_rows_in_Revenue.jpg)

+#### Draw a stratified sample

-- I drew a stratified sample (based on "Revenue") on this remaining dataset and I received a training dataset and testing dataset:
+I drew a stratified sample (based on "Revenue") on this remaining dataset and I received a training dataset and testing dataset:

 ![](./media/drew_stratified_sample.jpg)

 ![movies_train_test_nan](https://user-images.githubusercontent.com/55921277/79441450-87b98500-7fd7-11ea-80db-4630b1cbe123.png)

+#### Create a pipeline

-- I created a pipeline to fill the "NaN"-value in other columns (e.g. "Metascore", "Score").
+I created a pipeline to fill the "NaN"-value in other columns (e.g. "Metascore", "Score").

 ![](./media/create_pipeline.jpg)

 ![](./media/apply_pipeline.jpg)

+#### Fit the model

-- used the training dataset and fittet it with the "DecisionTreeRegressor" model
+I used the training dataset and fittet it with the "DecisionTreeRegressor" model

 ![](./media/fit_model_decisiontreeregresson.jpg)

+#### Cross-validation

-- verified with a cross-validation, how good this model/parameters are
+I verified with a cross-validation, how good this model/parameters are

 ![](./media/cross_validation.jpg)

+#### Prediction

-- did a prediction on a subset of the testing dataset and did a side-by-side comparison of prediction and true value
+I did a prediction on a subset of the testing dataset and did a side-by-side comparison of prediction and true value

 ![](./media/side_by_side_comparison.jpg)

-- performed a prediction on the testing dataset and calculated the mean-squared error
+I performed a prediction on the testing dataset and calculated the mean-squared error

 ![](./media/calculate_mean_squared_error.jpg)

+#### Conclusion

-**The conclusion of this machine learning example is** obvious: it is rather not possible to predict the "Revenue" based on the available information (the most useful numerical features were "year", "score", ... and the other categorical like "genre" don't seem to have much more added value in my opinion).
+The conclusion of this machine learning example is obvious: it is rather not possible to predict the "Revenue" based on the available information (the most useful numerical features were "year", "score", ... and the other categorical like "genre" don't seem to have much more added value in my opinion).

 Please find the complete Jupyter Notebook here: